SYZ mirror symmetry for toric varieties: Mirror symmetry for compact toric varieties

 On the other hand, instanton corrections can be realized using the genus 0 open Gromov-Witten invariants $n_\beta$.
 In terms of the Lagrangian Floer superpotential (Definition \ref{defn:Lagr_Floer_W})

 Fukaya, Oh, Ohta and Ono proved in \cite{FOOO-toricIII} that there is an isomorphism of Frobenius algebras\footnote{In fact what Fukaya, Oh, Ohta and Ono obtained in \cite{FOOO-toricIII} is a ring isomorphism between the {\em big} quantum cohomology ring of $X$ and the Jacobian ring of the so-called {\em bulk-deformed} superpotential \cite{FOOO-toricII}.
-We restrict ourselves to the small case for simplicity.}
+For the purpose of this note, we restrict ourselves to the small case.}

-While the superpotentials $W^{\text{HV}}$ and $W^{\text{LF}}$ originate from apparently different ideas, they lead to essentially the same mirror symmetry statement.
-This brings us to the following conjecture: \begin{conj} Let $X$ be a semi-Fano toric manifold, i.e. the anti-canonical divisor $-K_X$ is nef.
-Let $W^{\text{HV}}$ and $W^{\text{LF}}$ denote its Hori-Vafa and Lagrangian Floer superpotentials respectively.
-Then we have
+While the superpotentials $W^{\text{HV}}$ and $W^{\text{LF}}$ originate from different approaches, they give rise to essentially the same mirror symmetry statement.
+This leads us to the following conjecture: \begin{conj} Let $X$ be a semi-Fano toric manifold, i.e. its anti-canonical divisor $-K_X$ is nef.
+Let $W^{\text{HV}}$ and $W^{\text{LF}}$ be the Hori-Vafa and Lagrangian Floer superpotentials of $X$ respectively.
+Then we have the equality

 via the inverse mirror map $t(q) = \psi^{-1}(q)$. \end{conj}